jonigl/ollama-mcp-bridge/README.md

 python main.py --config custom.json --host 0.0.0.0 --port 8080 --ollama-url http://remote-ollama:11434
 ```

+> [!TIP]
+> If installing with `uv`, you can run the bridge directly using:
+> ```bash
+> ollama-mcp-bridge --config /path/to/custom-config.json --host 0.0.0.0 --port 8080 --ollama-url http://remote-ollama:11434
+> ```

 > [!NOTE]
-> This bridge does not currently support streaming responses or thinking mode.
-All responses are returned as complete messages after tool processing is finished.
+> This bridge supports both streaming responses and thinking mode.
+You receive incremental responses as they are generated, with tool calls and intermediate thinking messages automatically proxied between Ollama and all connected MCP tools.

 ### CLI Options
 - `--config`: Path to MCP configuration file (default: `mcp-config.json`)